Create Custom Azure Reports

 For information on running custom reports, see Working with Custom Reports.

-If you need help with OData filter syntax or encounter any issues, please Contact us.
+If you need help with OData filter syntax or encounter any issues, please contact us.